Tun Abdul Jamil: Laksamana Tun Jamil and Portuguese Malacca

-A second attempt was made in September 1606.
-The Johor contingent was again led by Tun Abdul Jamil.
-While the sea battle saw a Dutch victory, the land siege again failed, and the Johor forces withdrew.
+A second attempt was made in September of the same year.
+The Johor contingent was again led by Tun Abdul Jamil, while the sea battle saw a Dutch victory, this time the land siege failed, and the Johor forces withdrew.

-Sultan Abdul Jalil became Sultan (with assistance from the Dutch) in 1638.
-In 1640, another attempt by a Johor - Dutch expeditionary force was made to capture Melaka.
+Sultan Abdul Jalil III became sultan (with assistance from the Dutch) in 1638.
+In 1640, another attempt by a Johor–Dutch expeditionary force was made to capture Malacca.
 The Johor force consisted of 40 war perahus and 1,500 warriors, again led by Laksamana Tun Abdul Jamil.
-In August 1640, they successfully laid siege to Melaka, until the surrender of the garrison in January 1641.
+In August 1640, they successfully laid siege to Malacca, until the surrender of the garrison in January 1641.

 Johor-Jambi War

 By 1666, Jambi became a significant economic power and wanted independence from Johor.
 From 1666, a series of wars erupted between Johor and Jambi.
 Johor's capital, Batu Sawar, was sacked by Jambi.

 In 1678, Laksamana Tun Abdul Jamil persuaded his nephew Sultan Ibrahim Shah to flee from Pahang to the relative safety of Riau.
 Laksamana Tun Abdul Jamil then returned to Johor Lama from Siak and killed the Temenggong.
-In 1679 however, Laksamana Tun Abdul Jalil paid Bugis mercenaries to fight alongside Johor against Jambi.
-Jambi was subdued.
+In 1679 however, Laksamana Tun Abdul Jalil paid Bugis mercenaries to fight alongside Johor against Jambi and the latter was subdued.